SuperNEMO-DBD/brew/README.md

 The argument to `-c` must be given as a quoted string to handle arguments and variables correctly, and the command(s) must be present on the `PATH`.

+## Using an Image
-Images may be used in a similar way, but we start the `snemo-shell` session inside a "container" running the image.
+Images may be used in a similar way, but we start the `brew snemo-shell` session inside a "container" running the image.
 For Singularity, we use the [`exec` subcommand](https://www.sylabs.io/guides/2.6/user-guide/appendix.html#exec) to start the container and run the `brew snemo-shell` session in it: